BOLT-Protocol/TideBitBridge/README.md

 # TideBitBridge
-The Cross Chain Channel for Transfering Crypto Assets to TideBit Chain
+Cross Chain Channel for Transfering Crypto Assets to TideBit Chain

 ## Setup Environment
 * Ubuntu 18.04 and 20.04